 With LPI you can create user-defined menu items, dialogs and toolbars.
-Dialogs are covered later in this manual.
+Dialogs are covered in the LUSAS Programmable Interface (LPI) Developer Guide.
 This section covers customisation of:

 - ☐ Modifying standard toolbars

 - ☐ Customised and User toolbar buttons

 - □ Start-up templates

 Modifying standard toolbars